 - To finish off the meal, provide Prince of Peace organic green tea:

-- And for that final, relaxing nibble-around-the-table end of meal, try something different with a large plate of assorted fresh fruit and a bowl of mixed nuts or assorted nuts, seeds and fruits, such as Eden Foods All Mixed Up.
+- And for that final, relaxing nibble-around-the-table end of meal, try something different with a large plate of assorted fresh fruit and a bowl of mixed nuts or assorted nuts, seeds and fruits, such as Enjoy LIfe Mixed, Nuts Seeds & Fruit.